bonasunu/micro-projects/elements/rwd-test.md

-This file is created for testing Responsive Web Design
+This file is created for testing Responsive Web Design.

+Bonaventura wants to enhance his design skill.